CS&SEL CONSULTANT PTC CONSULTING | INDIA

 Suchitra Sarda has significant years of leadership experience in K-12, higher education, education consultancy, and teacher coaching.
 She has a master’s in International Education Development from Teachers College, Columbia University and a post graduate diploma in Business Studies from the London School of Economics and Political Science.

 At Teachers College, she engaged in exploring and understanding compassion, social emotional learning (SEL), mindfulness and systems thinking in schools, development work, refugee context, and international institutions.
-Her master’s project in the Compassionate Systems Framework elucidated this exploration.
-Through the project on the Compassionate Systems Framework, she researched what participants of the Introductory Workshop (representing 7 hubs around the world) understood by Compassionate Systems Framework.
+Her master’s project in the Compassionate Systems Framework elucidated this exploration where she studied participants (representing 7 hubs around the world) understanding of the Compassionate Systems Framework after their Introductory workshop.
 She looked at the experience of new and experienced users of the framework and shared insights for future research.

 Strategy and planning have been central to her work.
 As the trustee of a K-12 school in India, she implemented the strategic change from the state curriculum of a low-income private school to the International Baccalaureate (IB) and International General Certificate Examination (IGCSE) so that they could focus on inquiry learning.
 She was actively involved in operationalizing the instructional and administrative changes.
 She has also founded, managed and taught in an English Language Institute.